rvantonder/lambda-gbc/README.md

 # Left off:

-running `./driver.native --bootrom --speed 1.0 ` and testing debugger.
+running `./driver.native --bootrom --speed 1.0 `

 Debugger commands: (print insn), (print regs), pause, resume, help, (bp 0x3)

+previous
+running `./driver.native --bootrom --speed 1.0` and testing debugger. is good for frames, to make it go fast, with the clock speed sync.
+But the sync part is independent of debugger correctness. so don't use next_frame while debugging.

 Some things: